ActMatSMlab/Model_B_with_colored_noise_code/README.md

 ****###---Included Codes : -****

 (i)  snapshot_code.f -  Generates snapshots of the evolving φ-field for use in producing figures and animation movies for the manuscript.
+In this particular code, the parameters are set to correalation length alam=7 and time at=1 for the colored noise.
+These parameters can be varied to generate all the data included in the manuscript.

 (ii) correlation_code.f - Computes the two-point correlation function and the structure factor of the φ-field using the hardened variable and Fast Fourier Transform (FFT) methods.
+In this particular code, the parameters are set to correalation length alam=7 and time at=1 for the colored noise.
+These parameters can be varied to generate all the data included in the manuscript.